DataDog/system-tests/docs/weblog/README.md

 This endpoint is used to test ASM Standalone propagation, by calling `/returnheaders` and returning it's value (the headers received) to inspect them, looking for distributed tracing propagation headers.

+### \[GET\] /vulnerablerequestdownstream

+Similar to `/requestdownstream`.
+This is used to test standalone IAST downstream propagation.
+It should call `/returnheaders` and returning return the resulting json data structure from `/returnheaders` in its response.

 ### \[GET,POST\] /returnheaders
 This endpoint returns the headers received in order to be able to assert about distributed tracing propagation headers